Distributional outcome regression via quantile functions and its application to modelling continuously monitored heart rate and physical activity: Discussion

 \section{Discussion}

 In this article, we have developed a flexible distributional outcome regression via quantile functions that can handle both scalar and distributional predictors.
-A novel functional regression structure was developed to guarantee outcome monotonicity under minimally restrictive constraints that provides more flexible modelling framework compared to proposed previously.
+A novel functional regression structure was developed to guarantee outcome monotonicity under minimally restrictive constraints that provides more flexible modelling framework compared to existing frameworks.
 Inferential tools are developed that include projection-based asymptotic joint confidence bands and a global test of statistical significance for estimated functional regression coefficients.
 Numerical analysis using simulations illustrate an accurate performance of the estimation method.
 The proposed test is also shown to maintain the nominal test size and have a satisfactory power.
-In addition, a bootstrap test is proposed (in supplementary material) that could be particularly useful in finite sample sizes.
+In addition, a bootstrap test is proposed that could be particularly useful in finite sample sizes.